 If for any reason a student must unexpectedly be absent from a clerkship, the student must inform the appropriate individuals.

-When a student is absent and has neither obtained permission in advance nor called in to explain the absence, the Office of Associate Dean for Clinical Education should be called by the clerkship director or coordinator so that an effort can be made to locate the student and to be sure that (s)he is safe, or if assistance is required.
+When a student is absent and has neither obtained permission in advance nor called in to explain the absence, the Office of Associate Dean for Clinical Education will be called by the clerkship director or coordinator so that an effort can be made to locate the student and to be sure that (s)he is safe, or if assistance is required.

 A student shall be allowed a maximum of two excused absences per four-week period in any clerkship.

 When a student has had an absence of more than two days per four-week period, regardless of the reason for the absence, the clerkship director, in conjunction with the site director, must decide whether the student has met the minimum standards of knowledge and performance for that clerkship.
-If the minimum standards have been met, the student may be given a passing grade and no make-up time will be required.
 If the student has not met the minimum standards, the student must make up the time missed as determined by the clerkship director.
 Note: In these decisions, the students must meet the minimum standards of the clerkship and must demonstrate the level of responsibility expected of the medical profession.

 Independent Study Policies and Procedures